SciML/Surrogates.jl/docs/src/InverseDistance.md

 Having built a surrogate, we can now use it to search for minima in our original function `f`.

 To optimize using our surrogate we call `surrogate_optimize` method.
-We choose to use Stochastic RBF as optimization technique and again Sobol sampling as sampling technique.
+We choose to use Stochastic RBF as the optimization technique and again Sobol sampling as the sampling technique.

 ```@example Inverse_Distance1D
 @show surrogate_optimize(f, SRBF(), lower_bound, upper_bound, InverseDistance, SobolSample())